More Italian Greyhound Information

 Choking Video - this video demonstrates what to do if your dog is choking.

-Contact Voltage Information Center -Contact voltage is a hidden hazard that can victimize an unsuspecting dog, a dog walker, or both.
+Contact Voltage - contact voltage is a hidden hazard that can victimize an unsuspecting dog, a dog walker, or both.
 This site explains what contact voltage is and what safety precautions can be taken.

 To protect your IG(s) in the event of a fire, consider using window clings to identify that you have a dog(s), safeguard your home against fire, and have an escape plan that includes your IG(s).
 Keep in mind that many dogs are sensitive to, and dislike, the sound of detectors and will run and hide.
 When you are away from home, having your IG in a crate, exercise pen, or enclosed area will prevent him/her from running away from loud, scary sounds and any approaching firemen.
 Keep a leash and collar handy for both yourself and firemen.

 Pet Rescue Window Decal - request a free ASPCA pet rescue decal for your window.